LLNL/HPC-Tutorials/posix/creating_and_terminating.md

 ### Example: Pthread Creation and Termination

 This simple example code creates 5 threads with the `pthread_create()` routine.
-Each thread prints a "Hello World!" message, and then terminates with a call to `pthread_exit()`.
+Each thread prints a "Hello World!" message.
+Then, it terminates with a call to `pthread_exit()`.

 ```C
 #include <pthread.h>